j-river1/LandscapeCoffeeYield/README.md

 Here is the workflow for analysis:

-1. Downloading Data Land Use and Land Cover (LULC) Analysis with Google Earth.
-The options for downloading this information comes from:
+1. Download land use and land cover (LULC) analysis data with Google Earth.
+Options for downloading this information:

 | Satellite        | Spatial Resolution | Revisit Time  | General Description |
 |------------------|--------------------|---------------|----------------------|